 An updated water quality estimate was prepared assuming placement of an engineered wet cover that was effective at eliminating acid rock drainage concerns for the TSF runoff and seepage under long-term post-closure conditions.
-The mass loading source term assumptions for this water quality estimate are largely the same as for the previous post-closure water quality model with the exception that TSF run-off and TSF seepage were assumed to have no net effect on water quality.
-The long-term TSF runoff was assumed to approach surface water quality conditions and the TSF seepage was assumed to approach local groundwater conditions (Table 5-11).
+The mass loading source term assumptions for this water quality estimate are largely the same as for the previous post-closure water quality model with the exception that TSF run-off was assumed to have no net effect on water quality and the small amount of seepage through the liner was non-acidic tailings porewater.
+The long-term TSF runoff was assumed to approach surface water quality conditions and the TSF seepage was assumed to be similar to tailings supernatant water.
+(Table 5-11).